-“When you dropped the bar – I heard something.”
+“When you rattled the latch – I heard something.”

 “Oh, it’s always my fault, isn’t it?”

-As the window was shuttered, Ruggero moved to the front door instead.
-It made no difference whether he opened the door or the shutter, if there was someone outside they would notice either way.
+As the window was shuttered, it made no difference whether he opened the door or the shutter – if there was someone outside they would see him either way.
 Might as well be bold and use the door.
 That way, there would already be a means for a quick exit.
-If there was trouble outside, staying inside would simply delay the inevitable, but stepping out might just catch whoever was out there by surprise.
+If there was to be trouble, staying inside would simply delay the inevitable, but stepping out might just catch whoever was out there by surprise.

 “I’ll go take a look,” he whispered.
-He pulled his cap back down on his head (force of habit), then stepped boldly through the door.
+He pulled his cap more tightly onto his head (force of habit), then stepped boldly to and through the door.
 Dazzled by the sudden sunlight, he could not help but close his eyes momentarily.
-As he opened them slowly, blinking, blue and white shapes before him took form.
+When he opened them, blinking, blue and white shapes took form before him.
 His eyes grew wide.

 “Good morrow,” he said, trying to sound unafraid.

-A question came from somewhere among the crowd, although Ruggero was too dazzled and discomfited to identify who exactly said it.
+A question came from somewhere among the crowd, although Ruggero was too dazzled and discomfited to identify who exactly spoke.

 “Placido,” he shouted, his voice faltering a little as he raised his hands.
 “Best come out, and best hold your hands up.”